 Harley’s Electra Glide is deprived from the FL series.
 We would’ve just categorized this section under that, but reading into our statistics, we can see that the Electra Glide is by far one of the fastest selling models.
 We were first introduced to the Electra Glide in 1965 back when the prominent feature was the Panhead engine.
 This later evolved to the Shovelhead engine a year later.

 The Electra Glide was initially based on the earlier Duo Glide with the addition of an electric start.
 Another significant addition was the optional Batwing fairing in 1969, a feature that is now standard.

 Named after its stance, much like the V-Rod, the Fat Bob is another bike that is a quick seller.
 Since we’re on the topic, I suppose you could say the Fat Bob is the V-Rod’s baby brother!
-This bike was in production from 2007 until 2017 and still proves to be a special bike to this day.
-When the model first came production, it was introduced containing an air-cooled v2 four stroke engine, which is quite a common feature amongst a lot of Harleys.
+When the model first came production, it was introduced containing an air-cooled v2 four-stroke engine, which is quite a common feature amongst a lot of Harleys.
 Due to regulations Harley discontinued this model in 2017, but then revived it in 2018 with extensive upgrades.

 Harley on the Streets!

 At the back end of 2014, Harley begun their campaign to introduce the younger generation to two wheels.
 In doing this, they created a brand-new engine; the Revolution X. This was a liquid cooled 60° V-Twin engine, a much lighter but cooler move to the future for Harley.
 Today, We Buy Any Bike find ourselves buying various Harley Streets on a weekly basis, with the XG750 being the most popular.